 The public prosecutor demanded a sentence of 240 hours of community service.
 Although the court found that prison sentences were regularly imposed in similar cases, in this particular case it 'took strongly into account the suspect's personal circumstances'.
 The court even imposed a lighter community service sentence than demanded: 'The court takes into account that the suspect wishes to play an important role in the care of [name of victim, NR] and their joint child, for which retaining his job and the income generated by it is very important.
 A sentence of 240 hours of community service as demanded by the public prosecutor would, in the opinion of the court, form too great a burden in that context.
-In that light, a sentence of 160 hours of community service, or 80 days' imprisonment in lieu if the offender fails to carry out his community service, is appropriate and necessary.
+In that light, a sentence of 160 hours of community service, is appropriate and necessary.
 Since [name of victim, NR] has now reached the age of sixteen, there is no apparent risk of recidivism and the court does not see the need for or usefulness of also imposing a conditional sentence.'